NEWS: Social media "influencers" refuse to accept the OM-3 pricing because they're told M43 cameras have inferior image quality.

 Olympus EP-7 w 17mm f2.8 lens - ISO400, f5.6, 1/80 - Raw edited in WS - Partial Color ART Filter

 The above image is an interesting example.
 I used the Partial Color ART filter twice and combined the 2 results in Photoshop.
 I applied the Soft Focus Effect in the ART filter and adjusted the intensity with the Clarity and Dehaze sliders.
 I used a Color Filter in Workspace and duplicated the background layer in Photoshop to add a Soft Light Blending effect.
-It is possible to edit or adjust the intensity of each step.
-I used DxO FilmPack to select a frame for the image.
+It is possible to edit or adjust the intensity (opacity) of each step.
+I used DxO FilmPack to add a frame to the image.

 Pen EP-7 w 17mm f2.8 lens - ISO250, f6.3, 1/200 - Raw edited in WS - Instant Film ART Filter w Soft Focus.